JeremyAnsel/xwa_hooks/xwa_hook_32bpp/zip/readme.txt

 *** Setup ***

-Place hook_32bpp.dll next to xwingalliance.exe
+Place hook_32bpp.dll, hook_32bpp_net.dll, JeremyAnsel.ColorQuant.dll, JeremyAnsel.Xwa.Opt.dll next to xwingalliance.exe

 *** Patch ***

 The following modifications are applied at runtime to xwingalliance.exe:

+# To call the hook that set the opt name
+At offset 0CBF18, replace E82370F6FF with E803C00D00.

 # To call the hook that set textures bpp 8 to 32
 At offset 1964C5, replace 8A028801 with 8B028901.